GENERAL TERMS AND CONDITIONS

 ACCEPTABLE USE POLICY (the “AUP”)

-Company has formulated this AUP in an effort to promote responsible use of our network, systems, services, website and products by our Customers and other users of the Company, services and products (collectively, “Users or User”).
+Company has formulated this AUP to promote responsible use of our network, systems, services, website and products by our Customers and other users of the Company, services and products (collectively, “Users or User”).
 This AUP is designed to help protect Company, its Customers, and the Internet community in general from fraud, abuse of resources and irresponsible or illegal activities.

-2. In order to ensure compliance with this AUP, Company may, at its sole discretion, monitor the usage of any User at any time.
+2. To ensure compliance with this AUP, Company may, at its sole discretion, monitor the usage of any User at any time.
 Such monitoring may include but not be limited to, the review of data and information that Users store on Company systems.
 Company can be expected to report activities that are or appear to be illegal to law enforcement or other governmental authorities for their possible investigation and prosecution.
 Company can be expected to cooperate with law enforcement and other governmental authorities in order to satisfy any laws or regulations.

 3. User agrees to use Company’s site and the content, as well as any software provided in connection with this site, in a manner consistent with all applicable laws and regulations.
 The transmission or other use of information or material may be subject to applicable laws and regulations.
-The User and any guardian or supervisor of the User, are responsible for ensuring the User’s compliance with applicable laws, regulations and the appropriate uses of this AUP.
+The User and any guardian or supervisor of the User are responsible for ensuring the User’s compliance with applicable laws, regulations and the appropriate uses of this AUP.
 The following identifies some, however not all, uses that are prohibited under this AUP:

 A. Company respects the intellectual property rights of others and expects our Users to do the same.
 It is a violation of this AUP to use the service to unlawfully transmit or store copyrighted material.
 If Company has a reasonable belief, in its sole judgment that a User has violated this AUP, Company may take any action it deems appropriate which may include without limitation, notifying the User of a suspected violation, suspending the Users account or terminating the account.
-These actions are in addition to and not instead of, any and all other remedies that Company may have against the User under the umbrella of the law.
+These actions are in addition to and not instead of, all other remedies that Company may have against the User under the umbrella of the law.

 B. Use of Company products and services to violate the law or in aid of any unlawful act or to acquire, transmit or develop information deemed by the government to have a sensitive or a national security status.